How Can Generative AI Be Used in Cybersecurity?

 SOC Automation and AI-Assisted Incident Response

-Alert volumes in security operations centers continue to climb while experienced analysts remain scarce.
-Generative AI addresses this by taking on high-volume, repetitive work.
-It can triage incoming alerts, correlate events across multiple data sources, draft initial incident reports, and recommend response actions, freeing analysts to focus on complex investigations that require real judgment.
+Alert volumes inside security operations centers keep climbing.
+However, experienced analysts remain scarce.
+Therefore, generative AI plays a critical role by taking on high-volume, repetitive work.
+For example, AI can triage alerts, correlate events across multiple data sources, draft initial incident reports, and recommend response actions.

 How Cybercriminals Are Using Generative AI